ArcticMarmoset/CustomStringClass/README.md

 # Custom String Class

 An implementation of a string class in C++ from scratch.
+Nothing from the standard library was used.

 Currently working:
 - Constructor